moloewe-leuphana/moloewe-leuphana.github.io/docs/user-interface.md

 ## **2 Selection Page**

 The user lands on this page when they have successfully logged in.
 On this page, the user can select between the **Edit Mode** and **Presentation Mode**.
 The two modes are explained in the following chapters.

 ![](/img/doc/SelectionPage.png)

 ## **3 Edit Mode**

 In Edit Mode, a project can be created, worked on, changed & up- or downloaded.
-This mode is necessary when planning and preparing a workshop.
+This mode is used for planning and preparing a workshop.

 ### 3.1 Projects Page